jessicascarborough/scarborough-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Jessica Scarborough is a PhD Candidate (G2) in the combined MD/PhD Medical Scientist Training Program (MSTP) at Case Western Reserve University.
-Her research interests include the extraction of biomarkers to predict therapeutic response in cancer and the evolutionary mechanisms underlying collateral sensitivity and resistance in cancer treatment.
-She works with an incredible team, the Theory Division Laboratory, at Cleveland Clinic's Lerner Research Institute.
-This research group is run by Dr. Jacob Scott, a radiation oncologist who specializes in soft tissue cancers.
+Jessica Scarborough is a PhD Candidate (G2) in the combined MD/PhD Medical Scientist Training Program (MSTP) at Case Western Reserve University (CWRU).
+She works with an incredible team, the Theory Division Laboratory, at Cleveland Clinic's Lerner Research Institute, which is lead by Dr. Jacob Scott.
+There, her research interests include the extraction of biomarkers to predict therapeutic response in cancer and the evolutionary mechanisms underlying collateral sensitivity and resistance in cancer treatment.
+She is passionate about translational science improving the lives of patients and is pursuing a Translational Fellowship at CWRU to gain insight into the entrepreneurial skills required to move technologies from bench to bedside.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/biosketch.pdf" "newtab" >}}biosketch{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download her {{< staticref "media/biosketch.pdf" "newtab" >}}biosketch{{< /staticref >}} or {{< staticref "media/cv.pdf" "newtab" >}}CV{{< /staticref >}}.